Sasshō Line

 The Sasshō Line (札沼線, Sasshō-sen), commonly known as the Gakuentoshi Line (学園都市線, Gakuentoshi-sen), is a railway line in Japan operated by Hokkaido Railway Company (JR Hokkaido) which connects in Sapporo and in Tōbetsu, Ishikari District.
 Its name is made up of two characters from Sapporo (札幌) and Ishikari-Numata (石狩沼田), the latter of which was the terminus of the line until it was relocated to Shin-Totsukawa in 1972.

-On 19 November 2016, JR Hokkaido's president announced plans to further rationalise the line by up to 1237 km, a ~50% reduction in line length.
+On 19 November 2016, JR Hokkaido's president announced plans to further rationalize the line by up to 1237 km, a ~50% reduction in line length.
 The non-electrified section of the line was permanently closed on 17 April 2020.

 Stations

 All trains, include through trains from other lines, are local trains.
 Sometimes, trains may skip ROYCE' Town station (marked "◌").